-The potential impact of environmental considerations on investment horizon, fundamentals, and risk/return profile form part of our investment assessment framework.
-We adopt relevant third-party ESG research and data as part of the decision-making process.
+The potential impact of environmental considerations on investment horizon, fundamentals, and risk/return profiles form part of our investment assessment framework.
+We adopt relevant third party ESG research and data as part of the decision-making process.

 We believe that engagement with investee companies on financially material sustainability issues will have a positive impact on our investment results and on society.
 We focus on financially material themes as determined by our investment teams, and the outcomes of these engagement efforts are considered by our investment professionals and other relevant stakeholders, enabling them to incorporate this information into their investment decisions, where appropriate.

-We consider greenhouse-gas emissions and climate change-related data for our investments.
+We monitor greenhouse-gas emissions and climate change-related data for our investments.

 Such factors form part of our investment analysis when considering climate change.

-This data is sourced via our proprietary research on ESG and climate change, as well as third party sources, such as MSCI and Bloomberg.
+This data is sourced via our proprietary research on ESG and climate change, as well as third party data vendors.

-We believe such information provides insights into a company’s business model and reporting quality.
-It also enables a performance assessment of Scope 1 GHG emissions and Scope 2 GHG emissions.
+We believe such information provides useful insights into a company’s business model and reporting quality.
+It also enables a performance assessment of Scope 1 and 2 greenhouse gas (GHG) emissions.